 Returning to the United States, she worked at the California Legislature where she monitored religious liberty and private education legislation, assisting both church schools and home schools.
 She also became a member of the State Bar of California.
 She served as In House Counsel for Educational Media Foundation, the parent nonprofit corporation of the K-LOVE and Air 1 Radio networks head-quartered in Rockin, California and later was Chaplain at Wheatland Retirement Village, an award winning retirement community in Walla Walla, Washington.

 Karen co-produced Roger Williams: Freedom’s Forgotten Hero, a documentary on the life of Roger Williams, founder of Rhode Island and Providence Plantations.
 The ﬁlm aired on a PBS station as part of the 2003 Fourth of July celebrations.
 Karen regularly speaks at teachers’ conventions, women’s ministry retreats, churches, lawyers’ meetings, atheist and humanist groups, high schools, colleges and other events and has appeared on both radio and TV concerning liberty of conscience issues.
 She is a member of Humanities Washington’s Inquiring Minds Speakers Bureau.
-An Advisory Board member for Artists for Human Rights, Karen is currently pursuing a Master of Studies in International Human Rights Law at the University of Oxford.
+An Advisory Board member for Artists for Human Rights, Karen was awarded a Master of Studies in International Human Rights Law from the University of Oxford.
 Protecting religious belief and conviction in the workplace was the topic of her dissertation.

 Derek H. Davis, Ph.D.